-- 1 Main Information Display - 2 Power On/Off (Standby) - 3 Open/Close - Main Information Display: This display delivers messages and status indications to help you operate the HS 300 Controller. - 2 Power On/Off (Standby): Press the button once to turn the HS 300 Controller on, press it again to put the unit in the Standby mode.
-Note that when the HS 300 Controller is switched on, the Power Indicator around the button turns blue. - 3 Open/Close: Press this button to open or close the Disc Tray.
+- 1 Main Information Display - 2 Power On/Off (Standby) - 3 Eject - 1 Main Information Display: This display delivers messages and status indications to help you operate the HS 200 Controller. - 2 Power On/Off (Standby): Press the button once to turn the HS 200 Controller on, press it again to put the unit in the Standby mode.
+Note that when the HS 200 Controller is switched on, the Power Indicator around the button turns blue. - 3 Eject: Press this button to release a disc from the loader.

-- 4 USB On-The-Go Input - 5 Headphone Jack - 6 Volume Control - 4.
-USB On-The-Go Input: This input may be used to temporarily connect a USB thumb device or portable hard disk for direct playback of audio, image of video files or a USB hub.
+- 4 USB On-The-Go Input - 5 Headphone Jack - 6 Volume Control - 4 USB On-The-Go Input: This input may be used to temporarily connect a USB thumb device or portable hard disk for direct playback of audio, image of video files or a USB hub.
 The USB inputs are designed to power a single USB device at a time.
-If additional hard disks are connected through a hub it is necessary that additional external power supplies are used to power the hub and hard disks. - Headphone Jack: This jack may be used to listen to the system's output through a pair of headphones.
+If additional hard disks are connected through a hub it is necessary that additional external power supplies are used to power the hub and hard disks. - 7 Slot Loader - 5 Headphone Jack: This jack may be used to listen to the system's output through a pair of headphones.
 Be certain that the headphones have a standard 3.5 mm stereo phone plug.
 Note that the main room speakers will automatically be turned off when the headphone jack is in use. - 6 Volume Control: Turn this knob clockwise to increase the volume, counterclockwise to decrease the volume.
-If the system is muted, adjusting volume control will automatically release the unit from the silenced condition.
+If the system is muted, adjusting volume control will automatically release the unit from the silenced condition. - 7 Slot loader: Gently insert a CD or DVD into this slot, with the printed side of the disc facing up.
+Note there is no drawer.
+Press the Eject Button 3 to release the disc.